stevencombs/retrocombs.github.io/_drafts/2022-01-07-plus4-encyclopedia.md

 `D 818E`: Disassembles the first 12 lines of BASIC.
 Type `D` by itself to disassemble the next 12 lines.

 `M 1008`: Beginning of user BASIC program.
 Give it a try.
-Type in a few lines of BASIC code, activate the Tedmon, and "memory display", `M` address `1008`.
+Type in a few lines of BASIC code, activate the TEDMON, and "memory display", `M` address `1008`.

 ## Section 10: Deriving Mathematical Functions

-This section explains how to create trigonometry and other mathematical functions when those functions are not included in BASIC.
-An example is the use of the `COS` function to create a secant function as shown below:
+This section explains how to create trigonometry and other mathematical functions when those functions are not available in BASIC.
+An example is the use of the `COS` function to create a secant function, as shown below:

 `SEC(X)=1/COS(X)`

 Once coded in BASIC, you can use these new functions.
-Functions are discussed in [Chapter 5](https://www.stevencombs.com/plus4-6).
+I discuss functions in [Chapter 5](https://www.stevencombs.com/plus4-6).

 ## Section 11: Musical Note Table

-Sound was covered extensively in [chapter 8](https://www.stevencombs.com/plus4-9) and the table in this section provides a quick reference to sound register value and that values frequency (NTSC).
+I covered sound extensively in [Chapter 8](https://www.stevencombs.com/plus4-9) and the table in this section provides a quick reference to sound register value and that values frequency (NTSC).
 For example:

 `VOL 4: SOUND 1,7,30` Plays an A note, on channel 1, at 50% volume, at a frequency of 110 Hz, for half a second.
 Substitute `7` with `515` to move up the scale on octave.